10 Common Workplace Hazards & How to Avoid Them

 • Only employees well trained in the machinery or tools should use them.

-• All safety precautions should be followed at all times.
+• Follow all safety precautions at all times.

-• Protective equipment should be worn at all times.
+• Wear necessary protective equipment at all times.

-• Machinery and tools should be monitored and maintained regularly to ensure that they are in good working condition.
+• Monitor and maintain machinery and tools regularly to ensure that they are in good working condition.

 Fire Hazards

 Fires can occur at any time and place, regardless of the type of business.
 They can be caused by electrical shorts, faulty wiring, or even employee negligence.
-Regardless of the cause, fires can be extremely perilous hazards, and if not handled swiftly and adequately, can result in the destruction of property and employee injury or death.
+Regardless of the cause, fires can be extremely perilous hazards.
+If not handled swiftly and adequately, they can result in the destruction of property and employee injury or death.

 Workplace Safety Tips to Prevent Fire Accidents: